 DragonsTooth is a 48-node system designed to support general batch HPC jobs.
 The table below lists the technical details of each DragonsTooth node.
 Nodes are connected to each other and to storage via 10 gigabit ethernet (10GbE), a communication channel with high bandwidth but higher latency than InfiniBand (IB).
-As a result, DragonsTooth is better suited to jobs that require less or no internode communication and/or less I/O to/from storage than NewRiver, which has similar nodes but a low-latency IB interconnect.
+As a result, DragonsTooth is better suited to jobs that require less internode communication and/or less I/O intearction with non-local storage than NewRiver, which has similar nodes but a low-latency IB interconnect.
 To allow I/O-intensive jobs, DragonsTooth nodes are each outfitted with nearly 2 TB of solid state local disk.
 DragonsTooth was released to the Virginia Tech research community in August 2016.

 |CPU||2 x Intel Xeon E5-2680v3 (Haswell) 2.5 GHz 12-core|

 |Theoretical Peak (DP)||806 GFlops/s|

 Note: DragonsTooth is governed by an allocation manager, meaning that in order to run most jobs on it, you must be an authorized user of an allocation that has been submitted and approved.
 The open_q partition (queue) is available to jobs that are not charged to an allocation, but it has tight usage restrictions (see below for details) and so is best used for initial testing in preparing allocation requests.
 For more on allocations, click here.

 As described above, communications between nodes and between a node and storage will have higher latency on DragonsTooth than on other ARC clusters.
 For this reason the queue structure is designed to allow more jobs and longer-running jobs than on other ARC clusters.

 - dev_q for short testing, debugging, and interactive sessions. dev_q provides slightly elevated job priority to facilitate code development and job testing prior to production runs.